hashicorp/terraform-provider-google/website/docs/r/dataproc_cluster.html.markdown

 * `preemptible_worker_config` (Optional) The Google Compute Engine config settings for the additional instances in a cluster.
 Structure defined below.
   * **NOTE** : `preemptible_worker_config` is
    an alias for the api's [secondaryWorkerConfig](https://cloud.google.com/dataproc/docs/reference/rest/v1/ClusterConfig#InstanceGroupConfig).
-The name doesn't neccasarily mean it is preemptible and is named as such for legacy/compatibility reasons.
+The name doesn't necessarily mean it is preemptible and is named as such for legacy/compatibility reasons.

 * `software_config` (Optional) The config settings for software inside the cluster.